You’re Not Crazy, You’re Super Menopausal Part 3

 Noooo…

-Man, I was discouraged!
-I told the girls my situation, but didn’t want to belabor it and bring down the party.
+I told the girls my situation, but I didn’t want to belabor it and bring down the party.

 I’m not sure it was possible to communicate how crappy I felt.

-When we got in the car for a Publix run, Susie suggested brainstorming my upcoming novella.
+When we headed out for a Publix run, Susie suggested brainstorming my upcoming novella.
 I had to start writing it the moment I returned home.

-The first realized answered prayer on this menopause journey.
+My first answered prayer on this menopause journey.

 I asked the pharmacist at Publix what she might recommend for sleep.